Photo by F. Muhammad from Pixabay

 Battery.
 Inspect and clean the battery terminals.
-Check the battery's terminals for rust, cracks, corrosion or grease residue.
+Check the battery’s terminals for rust, cracks, corrosion, or grease residue.
 When the tractor sits for extended periods without operating, the battery can discharge.
 As the battery discharges, it can weaken and overtax the alternator.

 Brakes.
 Follow these instructions for replacing tractor brakes.

-- Raise and secure tractor.
+- Raise and secure the tractor.
 If necessary, take off the rear wheels to provide easier access to the brakes.

 - Take off the break linkage by unhooking it from its cam.
 Take the bolts off the cover.

-- To take any pressure off the brake shoes, make sure that the brake cam is in neutral.
+- To take any pressure off the brake shoes, make sure the brake cam is in neutral.

-- Using a flathead screwdriver, or other prying tool, carefully pry off the cover.
+- Using a flathead screwdriver or other prying tool, carefully pry off the cover.
 Be careful not to break or bend the cover.
-Remove the shoes, brake cam and O-ring.
+Remove the shoes, brake cam, and O-ring.

 - To prevent excessive wear & tear on the brake shoes from the brake drum, make sure that no rust or debris is on the brake drum.
 If so, sand drum until smooth and clean.

-- Install new brake shoes, O-ring and if needed, new springs.
+- Install new brake shoes, O-ring, and, if needed, new springs.
 Ensure brake cam is fully lubricated.

 - For moisture and rust prevention, add a new gasket.